-Select the welding current setting function by pressing the adjustment control knob until the peak amps LED is illuminated and then rotating the adjustment control knob to set the welding current.
+Select the welding current setting function by pressing the welding parameter selecting key (A) and set the welding current using the rotary dial.

 Before starting any welding activity ensure that you have suitable eye protection and protective clothing.
 Also take the necessary steps to protect any persons within the welding area.